'This is a massacre': Turkey's bombs drive families into caves

 "We lost our homes our children, nothing is left ... why would this happen to us?
 Is not this a shame that children have to live like that?
 We are human beings, are we not?
 Why are they doing this to us?"

+"This is a massacre," she adds, breaking down in tears.
+"Please convey our message we are pleading with the international community to stop the killing of the civilians stop the airstrikes and the war against us."

-Afrin has borne the brunt of Turkey's attacks since January 20, when Ankara launched Operation Olive Branch to remove Kurdistan Workers' Parky (PKK), Kurdish Democratic Union Party (PYD) and ISIS militants from the area along its border.
+Afrin has borne the brunt of Turkey's attacks since January 20, when Ankara launched Operation Olive Branch to remove Kurdistan Workers' Party (PKK), Kurdish Democratic Union Party (PYD) and ISIS militants from the area along its border.

 The military operations have predominately targeted Kurdish fighters of the People's Protection Units, or YPG.
 The militia, which has been critical to the US-backed Syrian Democratic Forces (SDF) in the fight against ISIS, is viewed by Ankara as a terrorist organization.

-Note: This story has been updated to correct a misattributed quote.